benchase33/blog_copy/_posts/2022-06-13-confounding_modification.md

   <img width="750" src="https://benchase33.github.io/testing.github.io/assets/conf_effmod_img/effectmodbad.png">
 </p>

 Once again, we do not estimate a significant causal effect of surgery on lifespan, although it is significant within the respective male and female populations.
 We estimate a significant causal effect of biological sex on lifespan, however, this is **not** true if nobody in the population undergoes surgery.
 We can also solve this problem by embedding a more precise question in our model via an *interaction term* between biological sex and surgery.
-We can now estimate the causal effect of surgery separately for males and females in the same model.
+We can now estimate the causal effect of surgery separately for males and females with the same model.
 Let's see what happens:

 <p align="center">
   <img width="750" src="https://benchase33.github.io/testing.github.io/assets/conf_effmod_img/interaction.png">